doc4d/docs/docs/Desktop/sessions.md

 ## Remote user sessions

-On the server, in processes related to remote users, the [`Session`](../commands/session.md) command returns a `session` object describing the current user session.
+On the server, in "user processes" (i.e. processes related to remote users), the [`Session`](../commands/session.md) command returns a `session` object describing the current user session.
 This object is handled through the functions and properties of the [`Session` class](../API/SessionClass.md).

 :::tip Related blog posts